← Back to Home

 What Is a FBI Background Check Apostille?

-Many foreign authorities specify a recency window for accepted apostilles.
-Federal background documents, in particular, must often be dated within 6 months of the consulate appointment.
+Many foreign authorities specify how recently the apostilled document must have been issued.
+Federal background documents, especially, must often be dated within 6 months of the consulate appointment.
 Birth certificates and marriage records do not expire, but the destination country may require documents issued within the past year.
-We confirm the specific recency window for your destination when you contact us.
+We confirm destination-country validity requirements when you place your order.

-A FBI Background Check apostille is not a simple notarization.
-An apostille is a standardized international authentication certificate that certifies the document's official seals and signatures are genuine.
-The apostille is recognized in all 124 Hague Convention member countries without requiring any additional authentication or embassy legalization.
-When a FBI Background Check must be used abroad, the apostille is what makes it legally valid internationally.
+A FBI Background Check apostille is not a standard document certification.
+An apostille is a standardized international authentication certificate that verifies the issuing authority had the legal power to issue the document.
+It is valid in all 124 Hague Convention member countries as the definitive proof that a document is genuine.
+When submitting a FBI Background Check to a foreign government, the apostille is what makes it legally valid internationally.

 Which US Authority Apostilles Your Document?